ZacharyBork/NectarGAN/docs/api/models/unet.md

 > [!NOTE]
 > **Skip connections:** *(This is explained in more depth below, but here is a quick explanation to start.)*
 >
->  For every `down` layer, the output tensor is passed to the next down layer as input, but it is also passed via the skip connection to the corresponding `up` layer (**not directly, but concatenated with the output tensor of the up layer below**), as denoted by the rightward facing arrows.
+>  For every `down` layer, the output tensor is passed to the next down layer as input, but it is also passed via the skip connection to the corresponding `up` layer, as denoted by the rightward facing arrows (**not directly passed as input, but concatenated with the output tensor of the up layer below**).
 So, the output tensor from `init_down` is passed to the `final_up`, same for `down1` and `up7`, etc.
 - We take our input (`[1, 3, 512, 512]`) and feed it into the `init_down` layer.
 This gives us an output tensor with the shape `[1, 64, 256, 256]`.
 So we halved the spatial resolution of the tensor, and increased the feature count to `64`, as defined by the generator's `features` value.
 - We take that output tensor (`[1, 64, 256, 256]`) and feed it in to `down1`, giving us an output shape of `[1, 128, 128, 128]`.
 Double the features, halve the resolution.
 - We do this again for `down2` and `down3`.
 Now, though, we've hit our feature cap (`features * 8`, or `512`).